Forms Rendering

 $form->render();

-The look of the rendered form can be changed by configuring Renderer and individual controls.
+The appearance of the rendered form can be influenced by configuring the Renderer and individual controls.

 Manual Rendering

-Each form element has methods that generate the HTML code for the form field and label.
-They can return it as either a string or a Nette\Utils\Html object:
+Each form control has methods that generate the HTML code for the form field and its label.
+They can return it either as a string or a Nette\Utils\Html object:

 getControl(): Html|string

-returns the HTML code of the label, if any
+returns the HTML code of the label, if it exists

 This allows the form to be rendered element by element: